 Born Marion Benson Owens in 1888, Frances Marion was thrown out of San Francisco’s Hamilton Grammar School at twelve years of age and prohibited from enrolling in any other public schools because she had been caught drawing cartoons making fun of her teachers.
 According to film historian Cari Beauchamp, rather than feeling embarrassed or ashamed, Marion felt a certain pride in this expulsion because she believed it differentiated her from those she considered ordinary.
 She was also likely rebelling against her father who had divorced her mother and married a young socialite that landed him in the Blue Book right around this same time period.
 Whatever the motivation, Marion’s lifelong pursuit of social satire had begun.

-As Beauchamp explains, the budding artist didn't have too much free time to cause trouble, however.
+The budding artist didn't have too much free time to cause trouble, however.
 She fell ill with polio and was tutored at home.
 Spending so much time in the house, she forged even closer ties with her colorful great aunt and uncle who lived with them.
 In large part, they stoked the fire of Marion’s creative imagination and storytelling skills.
 Her aunt held séances as Marion voiced the dead relatives.
 When she was feeling well enough to go out, her uncle, a retired seafarer, took her to bars up and down the San Francisco Barbary Coast where she heard wild accounts of voyages across the seas.
 This exposure to a red-light district at such a young age must have fueled her passion for adventure and tall tales.
 It likely also gave her a high level of tolerance for people with different views and from different backgrounds than her privileged upbringing.
 She kept a diary of these stories as well as her experiences with the many artists her mother brought into the home.
 Here, on these pages hidden underneath her mattress, her writing skills were developed and honed.

 Luminaries who attended her mother’s soirees such as Jack London and Ella Wheeler Wilcox encouraged Marion to submit her work for publication.
-In 1905, Sunset magazine featured a poem she wrote called “California’s Latest” as well as her drawings—they devoted a full page to her work.
+In 1905, Sunset magazine featured a poem she wrote called “California’s Latest" as well as her drawings — they devoted a full page to her work.
 According to Beauchamp, Marion found herself attracted to her art instructor, Wesley de Lappe.
 One day, she was sitting with him on a park bench when the San Francisco earthquake hit followed by the great fire.
 Marion’s family lost a great deal of their financial stability after this epic tragedy—her father had worked in advertising and built out the water industry at Aetna Springs.

 Discouraged, Marion knew she wouldn't be able to afford the elite women’s colleges in the northeast after all, and she turned to marriage.
 De Lappe sketched for the San Francisco Chronicle while Marion performed odd jobs such as pitting peaches and answering telephones.
-She hoped that going out amongst the people would strengthen her drawing and writing skills—advice she had gotten from her family friend, Jack London—and probably an understanding she developed while visiting the Barbary Coast with her great uncle.
+She hoped that going out amongst the people would strengthen her drawing and writing skills — advice she had gotten from her family friend, Jack London — and probably an understanding she developed while visiting the Barbary Coast with her great uncle.
 She finally settled in as an assistant to the acclaimed photographer, Arnold Genthe, even modeling for him.
 But when he started to spend more time in Carmel and she and de Lappe had trouble making their bills, the marriage eventually ended in divorce.

 Marion moved on to commercial assignments for railroad companies and the like as well as working as a reporter for the San Francisco Examiner where she interviewed Marie Dressler when she was a big stage star.
 The actress originally turned Marion away—she had a distaste for William Randolph Hearst who owned the paper.
 Marion told Dressler she would lose her job if she didn't get sketches and an interview; thus, the actress obliged.
 Who could hurt a young girl’s chances to succeed?
 How interesting to note that Marion was able to return the favor years later when she was a star screenwriter and Dressler was out of work.
 Marion wrote The Callahans and the Murphys then Min and Bill for the struggling actress, who won the best actress Oscar for the latter in 1931.